What Is Anxious Attachment Style

 - Disorganized attachment style

-Except for secure attachment, all the three remaining attachment are insecure attachment styles.
+Except for secure attachment, all three remaining attachments are insecure attachment styles.

 In adults, attachment styles affect people’s grasp of how intimate relationships work and how conflicts are handled.